 Figure 8.
 The dense cloud model.

-4. Extracting mesh.
-Once created the dense point cloud, is possible to create the mesh, or rather the process of connecting the points in the cloud in triangles to create as surfaces.
-The extraction is based on the construction of region by region correspondences, according to the subdivision of the geometry.
-A polygonal model based on the newly created dense cloud is generated (fig.9).
+4. Mesh extraction.
+Once the dense point cloud had been constructed, it was possible to create the mesh by connecting the points in the cloud into triangles that represent surfaces.
+The extraction was based on the construction of region-by-region correspondences according to the subdivision of the geometry.
+A polygonal model based on the newly created dense cloud was generated (Figure 9).

 5. Building texture.
-This allows a better definition of the 3D representation of the work under investigation to be obtained.
-Textures, obtained from the acquired images, are applied to the meshes, generating the texturized model (fig. 10).
-Texture size value of 4096 has been chosen.
-It indicates the width and height of the texture in pixels and determines the number of texture files to export.
-Exporting textures to multiple files allows for higher texture resolution in the final model while exporting the texture to a single file may fail due to RAM value limitations.
+This process improved the definition of the 3D representation of the work under investigation.
+Textures that had been obtained from the acquired images were applied to the meshes, generating a texturised model (Figure 10).
+A texture size value of 4096 was chosen.
+This value indicates the width and height of the texture in pixels and determines the number of texture files to export.
+Exporting textures to multiple files allows for higher texture resolution in the final model, while exporting the texture to a single file may fail due to RAM value limitations.

 Figure 10.
-The texturized model.
+The texturised model.

-The Generic setting for the mapping mode parameter allows to create a uniform texture.
-The Mosaic setting for the blending mode parameter attempts to pick the sharpest photos to give the most accurate result.
+The generic mapping mode was chosen to create a uniform texture.
+The mosaic setting was chosen for the blending mode in order to pick the sharpest photos and create the most accurate result.

-6. Verifications of measures.
-The last step is metric control and scaling of the model, that is, the correct metric dimensions are assigned to the model in order to make precise measurements on it.
+6. Verification of measures.
+The last step was the metric control and scaling of the model, that is, the correct metric dimensions were assigned to the model in order to make precise measurements on it.